Your Universe

 Your Universe is the debut album by former Rivermaya frontman, Rico Blanco, released in 2008.
 A vinyl version of the album were released on July 28, 2019.

 Overview

-After Annoncing his departure on Rivermaya, Rico went on a year-long leave from the local music scene and toured the US and Europe.
-On June 12, 2008 he returns to the music scene and release hiis debut single "Yugto". and an album is in the works to be released next month.
+After announcing his departure on Rivermaya, Rico went on a year-long leave from the local music scene and toured the US and Europe.
+On June 12, 2008 he returned to the music scene and released his debut single "Yugto".
+The album "Your Universe" was in the works and was released the following month.